 tips - shortcuts - ideas

-to might try for your shack
+YOU might try for your shack

 · Use a ‘hot glue gun’ to put a ‘bead’ of glue anywhere that you need non-skid pads/bumpers such as on the bottom of your CW key base, small equipment, project boxes, etc. It works great.
 Make sure you let it completely ‘set up’ or cure before you use the item.
 This stuff makes nice non-skid feet!

 · Ever need just a few special QSL cards for activities like Field Day, special club events, trips to the lake, camping, etc?
 Do you move around often due to work or your job, and find it necessary to change your QTH or mailing address?
 Such needs can cause regular printed QSL cards go to waste because their printed information gets out of date before most cards are ever used.
-A solution to this is to use a picture postcard or have a really nice QSL card printed (front side only) or without an address, info blocks, and without a report form on the back.
-Use an Avery 8164 label in your computer/printer to make your own custom B/W or color report format with current address, rig, QSL info, etc. You can type all the QSO info into this label, or you can make it so you can fill-in-the-blanks with a pen when needed.
+A solution to this is to use a picture postcard or have a really nice QSL card printed (front side only) or without an address, without info blocks, and without a report form on the back.
+Then use an Avery 8164 label in your computer/printer to make your own custom B/W or color report format with current address, rig, QSL info, etc. You can type all the QSO info into this label, or you can make it so you can fill-in-the-blanks with a pen when needed.
 Stick this label on the back of your card when you want to send a QSL out and use an envelope to mail it.
-You can change or update the info anytime necessary and you will always have a high quality, custom QSL card without worry of waste or obsolescence.
+You can change or update the info anytime necessary and you will always have a high quality, custom QSL card without worry of waste or obsolescence of expensive QSL cards.

 · You can get a line over or through a tall tree to string up an antenna by using an inexpensive sling shot, medium lead sinker, and a fishing reel ($5, $1, and $7 respectfully at Wal-Mart) to launch the line where needed.
 After it goes over/through the tree, tie a Dacron or nylon 'trot' line (green or black) to the sinker end and reel it back through the tree.
 Then tie the line to your antenna and pull ‘er up!
-Be sure and tie off the other end of the support line to the tree before you start pulling on it just in case you drop the line and it goes back through the tree!
+Be sure and tie off the end of the support line to the tree before you start pulling on it just in case you drop the line and it goes back through the tree!
 The black or olive green color of the support line makes it really hard to see.
 ‘Parachute cord’, A.K.A.
 ‘550 Cord’ is exceptionally strong, long lasting and good buys can be found on eBay.

 · Need a small VHF/UHF mobile rig for local work, but you don’t want to mount a ‘big’ rig in your car to take up room or tempt thieves to break in to steal it?
 Here is one way do it…